 The Outer Banks is a year-round fisherman’s haven.
 There is fishing, fishing, and more fishing.
 Book a charter boat to experience inshore and offshore angling with your buddies, or head out to the beach or one of many fishing piers with your rod in hand.
 You can rent what you need on site if you haven’t packed any gear.
 Piers generally offer food and beverages to enhance the experience.
 Be sure to inquire about fishing permits at your local tackle shops or visit ncwilidlife,org for more details.

 Touring the majestic lighthouses of the Outer Banks is a great way to explore history and take in an incredible view.
 From Corolla to Ocracoke, coastal beacons provide great stopovers, climbing adventures, and photo possibilities.

+Why can’t having fun be a facet of groom responsibilities?
 No matter what your preference, you and your guests are bound to find the Outer Banks a memorable place of adventure, natural beauty, and fun.
 Don’t forget to take your camera – waterproof if needed – to savor your memories for years to come!

 Transportation should never be a last-minute decision and it involves more than just renting a car or limo.
 There are many details to work out and the party can’t start until everyone has arrived.
 Be sure transportation details are hammered out well before the big day arrives.
 Consider using transportation for these events:

 - Group guest activities